Linux Install

 For additional configuration options see the configuration options page.

-Create a Systemd Unit
+Create a systemd Unit

 Create a new file under /etc/systemd/system/ named navidrome.service with the following data.
 Make sure you replace <user> and <group> with the user and group you want to run Navidrome under.
+If you use the backup feature, you will also need to add the backup path to the systemd allow-list for Navidrome as shown in the Backup usage documentation.

 [Unit]